fsspec/filesystem_spec/docs/source/intro.rst

 This repository is intended to be a place to define a standard interface that such file-systems should adhere to, such that code using them should not have to know the details of the implementation in order to operate on any of a number of backends.

-Everything here is up for discussion, and although a little code has already been included to kick things off, it is only meant as a suggestion of one possible way of doing things.
 With hope, the community can come together to define an interface that is the best for the highest number of users, and having the specification, makes developing other file-system implementations simpler.

-There is no specific model (yet) of how the contents of this repo would be used, whether as a spec to refer to, or perhaps something to subclass or use as a mixin, that can also form part of the conversation.

 History
 -------